andrewbaxter/lunk/readme.md

 In true a la carte philosophy, I figured some people might not want animations and it wasn't hard to make entirely separate.

-I think bundling the animator with the processing context shouldn't be too hard.
+If you use this, I think bundling the animator with the processing context shouldn't be too hard.

-In case there are other similar extensions, having a solution that allows external extension is important (maybe this won't happen though, then I may go ahead and integrate it).
+In case someone wants implements similar functionality as a 3rd party, the 1st party implementation only uses public interfaces so users should be able to freely choose a better solution.